j3soon/Allegro5Template/README.md

 - If your game loading time is very long, it is caused by the large music files.
 You can change the file to other audio, or simply disable (don't load) background music.

-- If your game crashed when entering Start Scene.
+- If your game crashed when entering Start Scene, you might missed the [HACKATHON 2-5-2] task.

 - When firing the bullet, your bullet won't be launched in the center of your plane.
 It has some offset to the right.